turingschool/try-turing/_posts/2000-01-04-dom-events.markdown

 - We're providing a function.
 You can think of a function as a package of code to be executed.
 - The function contains code that, when a user clicks, will:
   - Find the first html element with the tag `h1`
-    - Note this is a 0, because the computer starts counting at 0 instead of 1
-- Changes the first header's text to 'Puppies are awesome.'
+  - Change the text in the h1 to 'Puppies are awesome.'

 Now, whenever a user clicks on that button.
 The browser will run the function we provided to the event listener.